TritonDataCenter/rfd/rfd/0036/README.md

 Clearly, meeting customer expectations regarding rescheduling while also avoiding self-inflicted disaster that may spiral out of control from transient conditions including network interruptions or even a single compute node failure may be challenging.
 Given the target of 2,000 instances per CN, and assuming every instance on the CN is a managed service, a single CN failure could trigger a substantial amount of rescheduling activity.
 It's easy to understand how a netsplit that affects even a small portion of a DC could be overwhelming.
 That challenge, however, demands solutions.

 This RFD does not attempt to provide answers to the questions raised by by this challenge, just to acknowledge it.
 It's possible that the solution may include rate limiting, or other approaches, but that remains an open question to be solved.
+This RFD also recognizes that rescheduling must not be required for a service, as there are some applications for which it would be harmful.
+This RFD does not take on those application concerns; instead, it intends to expose a mechanism for application operators to control Triton's behavior to meet their needs.

+#### Rescheduling vs. restarting vs. starting

+[Kubernetes' distinction](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/#defining-readiness-probes) between "liveliness" (whether or not the container is running) and "readiness" (whether or not the container is healthy and ready to receive requests) is particularly important as the container is starting, as noted in the given example:

+> [A]n application might need to load large data or configuration files during startup.
+In such cases, you don’t want to kill the application, but you don’t want to send it requests either.

+That example closely links the questions in this section about rescheduling and discovery, as well as recognizes the difference between the health of an application in an instance vs. the running state of the instance.
+To accommodate that difference, Kubernetes recognizes an `initialDelaySeconds` in the configuration of health checks, defined as the "number of seconds after the container has started before liveness probes are initiated."

+Kubernetes also distinguishes between restarting an instance and rescheduling it.
+[The `restartPolicy` for a pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy) "only refers to restarts of the containers by the kubelet on the same node."
+Confusingly, Kubernetes has two different abstractions for rescheduling on containers to different nodes: [ReplicationControllers](https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/#rescheduling) and [ReplicaSets](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/#when-to-use-a-replicaset), which are managed via [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
+Both promise to do much the same thing:

+> [W]hether you have 1 pod you want to keep running, or 1000, a ReplicationController will ensure that the specified number of pods exists, even in the event of node failure or pod termination

+In Docker, [rescheduling policies are set in Swarm](https://docs.docker.com/swarm/scheduler/rescheduling/), though it's not clear how that policy is set in the Docker Engine's new [Swarm Mode](https://docs.docker.com/engine/swarm/).
+Nonetheless, [Docker Services](https://docs.docker.com/engine/swarm/services/) are expected to be rescheduled:

+> The Docker swarm mode scheduler may reschedule your running service containers at any time if they become unhealthy or unreachable

+...even though rescheduling appears independent from [restart policy](https://docs.docker.com/compose/compose-file/#restartpolicy).

+*Needs revision*